Professor David Heald

 expenditure.

-- David Heald has been appointed as a member of the Technical
+- From 2004 until its dissolution in 2010, David Heald was a member of the Technical

-Advisory Group which advises the Audit Commission on
+Advisory Group which advised the Audit Commission on

 accounting and auditing developments.